junedkh/jmdkh-mltb/README.md

-ytdl - or /y yt-dlp supported link it will ask you to where you want to upload. usetting - users settings status - Get Mirror Status message btsel - select files from torrent rsslist - or /rl List all subscribed rss feed info rssget - or /rg Get specific No. of links from specific rss feed
+ytdl - or /y yt-dlp supported link it will ask you to where you want to upload. usetting - users settings status - Get Mirror Status message catsel - select Category to upload only mirror btsel - select files from torrent rsslist - or /rl List all subscribed rss feed info rssget - or /rg Get specific No. of links from specific rss feed